marciecaccamo/learning-library/developer-library/visual-builder/standalone/create-mobileapp/create-mobile/create-mobile.md

     ![](./images/vbmca_cde_s9.png)

 ## Acknowledgements
-**Author** - Sheryl Manoharan
+**Author** - Sheryl Manoharan, Visual Builder User Assistance

-**Last Updated** - December 2020
+**Last Updated** - February 2021

 ## Need Help?
-Please submit feedback or ask for help using our [LiveLabs Support Forum](https://community.oracle.com/tech/developers/categories/livelabsdiscussions).
-Please click the **Log In** button and login using your Oracle Account.
-Click the **Ask A Question** button to the left to start a *New Discussion* or *Ask a Question*.
-Please include your workshop name and lab name.
-You can also include screenshots and attach files.
-Engage directly with the author of the workshop.
+Submit feedback or ask for help using our [Visual Builder Support Forum](https://cloudcustomerconnect.oracle.com/resources/e610f4723c/summary).
+Click the **Log In** button and login using your Oracle Account.
+Click the **Post a new topic** button to the right to start a new discussion, or search for an answer using keywords.
+Please include your workshop name and lab name, and include screenshots and attach files if needed.
+Here's your chance to engage directly with the author of the workshop!

 If you do not have an Oracle Account, click [here](https://profile.oracle.com/myprofile/account/create-account.jspx) to create one.